How to Unlock Brilliant Insights from Subject Matter Experts

 Two Keys to Successful Interviews

-The key to successful interviews is thoughtful upfront preparation.
-It’s critical to carefully consider the information needed about a client’s business or product and capture that in succinct, probing questions that can be asked in 30 minutes or less (I try to take up as little of the client’s time as possible while still getting the information I need).
+The key to successful interviews is thoughtful, upfront preparation.
+It’s critical to carefully consider the information needed about a client’s business or product and capture that in short but probing questions that can be asked in 30 minutes or less (I try to take up as little of the client’s time as possible while still getting the information I need).

 The next, and possibly even more important, aspect of interviewing is the willingness to go deep with your interview subject.
 If I’m interviewing a quiet software engineer in order to understand a new technology, I might need to probe at their answers in order to really get to the meat.
 When SMEs wander off on irrelevant tangents or give high-level answers that don’t really answer the question, it’s my job to bring them back and make sure I truly understand the information they’re giving me.